ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 of common issues and make sure that all code pushed to the GitHub repository meets some simple quality assurance checks and uses some common formatting standards.

+There is a detailed description of the `pre-commit` output and the  configured checks and update process on the [code quality assurance page](./code_qa_and_typing.md).
+Briefly, we use `pre-commit` to catch inconsistent formatting and variable typing and to run the widely-used `flake8` code checking suite.

-The `pre-commit` tool is installed by the `poetry install` step above, so you now need to install the `pyrealm` configuration for `precommit` and run the tool to set up the environment and check it is all working.
+The `pre-commit` tool is installed by the `poetry install` step above, so you now need to install the `pyrealm` configuration for `pre-commit` and run the tool to set up the environment and check it is all working.

 ```sh